MKL-NET/MKL.NET/README.md

 The aim is to include the latest algorithms such as Toms748, robustly tested with [CsCheck](https://github.com/AnthonyLloyd/CsCheck).
 Full use of MKL.NET will be made to improve performance.
 Algorithms will be performance tested and default to the best for given inputs.

 - Root - root finding algorithms.
 Default algorithm has 20% fewer function calls than Brent, Toms748, Newton and Halley.
+Further details [here](http://anthonylloyd.github.io/blog/2021/06/03/Root-finding).
 - Calculus - derivative and integral numeric calculations and check to any precision using Richardson extrapolation.
 - Minimum - minimum finding algorithms in one dimension.
 Default algorithm has 50% fewer function calls than Brent.
 - Minimum - in N dimensions.
 Intuative tolerance parameters.
 Optimised no array allocation in main loop using in place symmetric MKL rank-k, rank-2k functions.